Reminder: Form W-2 Reporting on Aggregate Cost of Employer Sponsored Coverage

 - Within 30 days after any change in creditable status of the prescription drug plan.

-The Disclosure to CMS Form must be completed online at the CMS Creditable Coverage Disclosure to CMS Form web page by clicking HERE.
+The Disclosure to CMS Form must be completed online at the CMS Creditable Coverage Disclosure to CMS Form web page found here.

-The online process is composed of the following three step process: (1) Enter the Disclosure Information; (2) Verify and Submit Disclosure Information; and (3) Receive Submission Confirmation.
+- The online process is composed of the following three step process: Enter the Disclosure Information;

 The Disclosure to CMS Form requires employers to provide detailed information to CMS including but not limited to, the name of the entity offering coverage, whether the entity has any subsidiaries, the number of benefit options offered, the creditable coverage status of the options offered, the period covered by the Disclosure to CMS Form, the number of Part D eligible individuals, the date of the notice of creditable coverage, and any change in creditable coverage status.

-For more information about this disclosure requirement (instructions for submitting the notice), please see the CMS website for updated guidance by clicking HERE.
+For more information about this disclosure requirement (including instructions for submitting the notice), please see the CMS website for updated guidance found here.

 As with the Part D Notices to Part D Medicare-eligible individuals, while nothing in the regulations prevents a third-party from submitting the notices (such as a TPA or insurer), ultimate responsibility falls on the plan sponsor.

-This Client Alert serves solely as a general summary of the Form W-2 reporting requirements and CMS disclosure for Medicare Part D. If you have any questions, please contact Elizabeth H. Latchana at 517.377.0826 / firstname.lastname@example.org or Samantha Kopacz at 517.377.0868 / email@example.com.
+This email serves solely as a general summary of the Form W-2 reporting requirements and CMS disclosure for Medicare Part D.